chrishayes042/FDS-Drone/README.md

 # FDS-Drone
 I'll be working on this site over the summer before I start my CS degree.
-Hopefully will still be working on it while in school, as I want to be a web dev.
+Hopefully will still be working on it while in school.
+I want to program AI and Machine Learning!